instantfred/ToDoApp/README.md

 ```

 ## Notes
 The folder `.idea` is just part PyCharm IDE settings.
-It can be ommited.
+It can be omitted.